projectcalico/calico/getting-started/windows-calico/cluster-roles.md

 #### Install the cluster-role manifest

-A cluster-role with the correct permissions for {{site.prodNameWindows}} is available here: [calico-windows cluster role](https://github.com/projectcalico/calico/releases/download/v3.16.0/win-cluster-role.yaml).
+A cluster-role with the correct permissions for {{site.prodnameWindows}} is available here: [calico-windows cluster role](https://github.com/projectcalico/calico/releases/download/v3.16.0/win-cluster-role.yaml).

 Apply the cluster role.